SparkysWidgets/Marlin/README.md

 ##### `A`, `B`, `C`

-Angular position in the pseudo-cartesian coordinate system consisting of rotational axes A, B, and C that are collinear with axes X, Y and Z, respectively.
+Angular position in the pseudo-cartesian coordinate system consisting of rotational axes A, B, and C that are parallel to axes X, Y and Z, respectively.
 Unit: degrees

 ##### `U`, `V`, `W`

-Position in the cartesian coordinate system consisting of secondary linear axes U, V and W that are collinear with axes X, Y and Z. Unit: mm (after G-code G21) or imperial inch (after G-code G20)
+Position in the cartesian coordinate system consisting of secondary linear axes U, V and W that are parallel to axes X, Y and Z. Unit: mm (after G-code G21) or imperial inch (after G-code G20)

 ##### `E`